 At present our shared Summit Community tasks are:

 - Employ Home Hardening techniques at once from our building footings outward 15 to 30 feet

 - Create Defensible Space around our structures up to 100 feet where possible.

 - Ensure there is an Emergency Exit if it is necessary to leave.

 Item one and two are private property owner responsibility.
 Many organizations have plans and resources to aid the property owner.

 Item number three is the responsibility of our County and State Government for public roads.
 The government requires consent and engagement with the land owners who are adjacent to these critical routes.

 In 2019 Skyland Church was engaged in a reVisioning process that asked the congregation the question what is our responsibility to our community and how do we fulfill it?
 One of the many outcomes was the early beginning of the Fire Safe County Roads Team.
 Six church members began asking the question what is the most serious situation concerning fire that we can work to improve?

-Now over a year later, we have added other community members, worked in-depth with our Santa Cruz Supervisor, John Leopold and his staff, received ideas and encouragement from John Laird, candidate for State Senator District 17, and joined with the Santa Cruz Resource Conservation District, various parts of CAL FIRE and the Santa Clara Fire Safe Council.
+Now over three years later, we have added other community members, worked in-depth with former Santa Cruz Supervisor, John Leopold and his staff, received ideas and encouragement from John Laird, State Senator District 17, and joined with the Resource Conservation District of Santa Cruz, various parts of CAL FIRE and the Santa Clara Fire Safe Council.
 The original team has partnered with the community-based Santa Cruz Mountain Alliance and has twelve volunteers actively engaged in the FSCR program which has grown to a multi-year effort.
 Currently Skyland Community Church is hosting and maintaining these web pages for the project and the mountain community to inform and encourage fire survivability.